benbotto/ProcessManipulator/README.md

 The function returns the number of bytes read from the foreign process.
 If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.

+##### LoadLibrary
+This method is used to inject a DLL into the foreign process.
+The method takes a single argument:

+- `const string& dllName` The name of the DLL to load.
+It's best to use the absolute path to the DLL; otherwise, the DLL must be in the system %PATH%.
+(The external process must be able to find the DLL in order to load it.)

+A handle to the loaded module (`HMODULE`) is returned.
+This handle should be kept so that the module can be freed using the [FreeLibrary](#freelibrary) method.

+For a trivial example, see the `ChangeBullets2.cpp` file, which changes the players bullets in the `BensGame` process.
+Often a setup function needs to be called after the DLL is loaded.
+Refer to the [CallFunction](#callfunction) documentation below for an example of calling an initialization function.

 ##### CallFunction
 Use this method to call an exported function in the foreign process.
 The function must have the following signature: